 - Students may use networks and working relationships in the field to determine a location for completing the practicum. - Students may be able to conduct practicum hours at their work setting during normal work hours as long as the work setting is a practice or related setting (i.e. non-profit, health department, insurance company, etc.) and those hours relate to course outcomes or project planning implementation and evaluation.
 Hours cannot be "business as usual" for the position. - The site must be an organization consistent with the focus of the project and practicum (e.g., a hospital, outpatient clinic, long-term care facility, home care services, public health agency, parish, insurance company, not-for-profit, or a student health clinic).
 If a student identifies a learning goal that is outside of the work setting, they may need assistance in finding a practicum site.
-The faculty advisor will help with the exploration of opportunities in that area. - Students must have an active, unrestricted registered nursing license in the state where they will conduct their practicum. - Practicum and DNP Scholarly projects can only be completed in a state where Franklin University has approval to offer the DNP.
+The Faculty Advisor will help with the exploration of opportunities in that area. - Students must have an active, unrestricted registered nursing license in the state where they will conduct their practicum.